morousg/CUDALearning/README.md

 # CUDALearning
-This GitHub repository is a place to put all my tests and small projects, done with the purpose of better understanding CUDA and GPU performance behavior, as well as testing ways of improving productivity with pointers (not std::vector or similar) in a C++ environment.
+This GitHub repository is a place to put all my tests and small projects, done with the purpose of better understanding CUDA and GPU performance behavior, as well as testing ways of improving productivity.
+I use pointers (not std::vector or similar) in a C++ environment.
 I will use C++ for implementing easy interfaces, to use CUDA optimizations.
 This project does not intend to introduce people into CUDA, although I might put some materials for teaching CUDA.

 Also I want to learn and test new CUDA features, and create implementations of GPU-hater algorithms, that are not necessarily complex, but perform poorly on the GPU, and are available for free usually for CPU.